mahnyb/mahnyb/README.md

 #### About me:
 I'm a Junior Computer Science and Engineering Student at Yeditepe Univeristy.

- 🦉 you can reach me at: www.linkedin.com/in/mahnybarazandehtar/
+ 🦉 you can reach me through my LinkedIn